pluralsight/guides/draft/front-end-javascript/managing-layout-state-in-angular-2-with-redux/article.md

 ```
 #### Smart containers and directives, dumb components
 If you are fimilar with Redux, you would know that there are two types of components - [presentional(dumb components) and container components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.e8sft6x0y).

-When building the layout state, it's best to keep the logic inside directives in order to keep the logic [DRY](http://deviq.com/don-t-repeat-yourself/).
+> When building the layout state, it's best to keep the logic inside directives in order to keep the logic [DRY](http://deviq.com/don-t-repeat-yourself/).
 You don't have to write the same logic for a sidebar in every container component in your application.

-#Note Another possibility is to keep the logic in the container and only in exceptional cases there's a need to put the logic inside a component that represents a layout element.
+Another possibility is to keep the logic in the container and only in exceptional cases there's a need to put the logic inside a component that represents a layout element.

 In this guide, the container component will be the `AppComponent`.
 In order to make the state of the application accessible in it and be able to dispatch actions, you have to import `layout.actions` and the root state: